Mark Wilson (golfer): Professional career

-Wilson turned professional in 1997 and played on the NGA Hooters Tour for the early part of his career, where he won three times between 1998–2001.
+Wilson turned professional in 1997 and played on the NGA Hooters Tour for the early part of his career, where he won three times between 1998 and 2001.
 He then won his PGA Tour card for the 2003 season after finishing T17 at the Q School in 2002.
 In his first full season on tour, Wilson narrowly missed out on retaining his card when he finished 128th on the money list.
 He held conditional status for the 2004 PGA Tour season and alternated between the PGA Tour and Nationwide Tour for the season.
 He then regained his tour card for 2005 season at Q School and finished the year with three top-10 finishes including a T3 at the Valero Texas Open, which at the time was his best finish on the PGA Tour.
 He continued with conditional status in 2006 after finishing 133rd on the money list in 2005, then again regained full status at the 2006 Q School for the 2007 season.

 Wilson won for the first time on the PGA Tour at the Honda Classic in March 2007, where he triumphed in a four-way playoff.
 He won the tournament on the third extra hole after being tied with José Cóceres, Camilo Villegas and Boo Weekley at 5-under-par.
 This victory lifted Wilson into the top 100 of the Official World Golf Ranking for the first time in his career.